General , Wills

 • You can take your time.
 USLegalWills.com gives you up to one year to make sure the document reflects your wishes.
 In a 20-minute lawyer meeting, you may forget things.

 • The service prompts you.
-Stepping through an interactive service makes you think about each appointment and decision — digital assets, pets, charitable bequests — things you might not have mentioned to a lawyer.
+The interactive service system makes you evaluate every appointment and choice which includes digital assets and pets and charitable bequests that you might have forgotten to tell your lawyer about.

 • Updates are easy and free.
 If you remember something a week later, you can update immediately without paying additional fees.